Amritpal Singh: Rumours swirl as search for controversial Sikh preacher continues

 Mr Singh, who suddenly rose to national attention in February after his followers stormed a police station, says he supports Khalistan, or a separate Sikh homeland.
 His rapid rise had revived memories of the violent insurgency in Punjab in the 1980s in which thousands were killed.

-Though he has reportedly been sighted on multiple occasions, Mr Singh has not been arrested so far.

-The search, spanning four states and even a neighbouring country, has been full of twists and turns, including rumours of disguises and dramatic escapes.
+The search for Mr Singh, spanning four Indian states and neighbouring Nepal, has been full of twists and turns, including rumours of disguises and dramatic escapes.

 The escape